Service is an application deployed in D2C.

 |PHP+NGINX||Yes||7.2, 7.3, 7.4|

 |NGINX||No||1.16, 1.17, 1.18, 1.19||NGINX is an edge service for serving on top of stack.
 It can generate free TSL certificates (by Let’s Encrypt).|

 |NGINX-Static||Yes||1.16, 1.17, 1.18, 1.19||NGINX-Static returns static files (HTML, JS, CSS, images, etc.).
 It cannot serve other services.|

 |HAProxy||No||latest||HAProxy is a load balancer.
 May be used as edge service.
 It can generate free TSL certificates (by Let’s Encrypt).|

 |Docker (Services based on Docker Images)||Yes|

 - Update version

 - Destroy (+force destroy)

-- Destroy and redeploy.
+- Deploy from scratch.
 For cases when you want to start deploying service from scratch

 - Update version (data and other services have only this one)